 Unsupervised learning algorithms

 Market basket analysis widely uses Apriori algorithms to look for combinations of things that regularly co-appear in databases.
 The relationship rules are made after the threshold for support is crossed.
-The principal behind Apriori is that if a set of items is common, then all subsets related must be common.
+The principle behind Apriori is that if a set of items is common, then all subsets related must be common.

 K-means is a Machine Learning Algorithm used to collect related data into clusters.
 It works by classifying unstructured data into different ‘K’ groups ‘Each dataset comprises a collection of structures and the algorithm orders the unstructured data and classifies them in relation to specific features.